 What are YouTube Ads?

 YouTube Ads are paid advertisements that run on the YouTube website.
-The ads come in a variety of formats including banner type ads and video ads.
+The ads come in a variety of formats including banner-type ads and video ads.
 These ads can show up at the beginning of a video, during the course of a video, or at the end of a video.

-There are a lot of myths around who is really watching YouTube, and recent studies done by YouTube in conjunction with global research giant, Nielsen, have been able to disprove.
+There are a lot of myths surrounding who is really watching YouTube, and recent studies done by YouTube in conjunction with global research giant, Nielsen, have been able to disprove these myths.

 Myth 1: Only Millennials love YouTube